Frequently Asked Questions

 - What is an FAA Medical, and how do I get one?

 This is a routine physical exam, but it must be done by a doctor who has been approved by the FAA.
 Other physicals, such as DOT or military, will not suffice.
-Please see the “FAA Medical Certificate” section on the Getting Started page of this site for more details and a link to a medical examiner search engine.
+Please see the "FAA Medical Certificate" section on the How to apply page of this site for more details and a link to a medical examiner search engine.
 A typical price for this exam is $80-100.

 - How do I apply for the Aviation Science program?

 You must apply and be admitted to the Aviation Science program before registering for any class except AVS-127: Intro to Aviation.
-Applications are due no later than four weeks prior to the term you wish to begin.
-Download the orientation and application packet.
-Contact email@example.com with any questions.
+Applications are due no later than eight weeks prior to the term you wish to begin.
+Start the application process.

 - Is the price of flight training included in the tuition?